google/starlark-go/doc/spec.md

 places in the program.
 The region of text in which a particular name refers to the same binding is called that binding's _scope_.

-Four Skylark constructs bind names, as illustrated in the example below:
+Four Starlark constructs bind names, as illustrated in the example below:
 `load` statements (`a` and `b`),
 `def` statements (`c`),
 function parameters (`d`),